evert/evert.github.com/_posts/2023/2023-01-12-knex-sql-injection.md

 do would have been what [@rgmz][8] did: do their best to contact the authors, failing that contact Github Security Team.
 After the Github Security Team also weren't able to connect to the authors, make a CVE which puts this on every everyone's radar.
-This Ultimately led to a random bystander make their first contribution and [submit a fix][9].
+This ultimately led to a random bystander make their first contribution and [submit a fix][9].

 Knex feels high risk now though, and I can't help wondering what else might